Contains live probiotics. Vegan. Dairy-free. Non-GMO.

 - How long do I culture my vegetables on the kitchen counter?
 Can I leave them for longer/shorter?
 This really depends on the ambient temperature in your home.
 For most vegetables, culturing takes 7 to 10 days at room temperature.
 In warmer homes, the vegetables might be ready much faster.
 The vegetables will continue to ferment after you place them in the fridge, but at a slower rate.

 - How will I know my vegetables are properly fermented?
-They will taste pleasantly sour, crunchy, and the liquid they are in will look bubbly.
-If your culturing has gone wrong, you will know this by the strong, unappetizing odor the veggies will give off.
+They will taste pleasantly sour, will be crunchy, and the liquid will look bubbly.
+If your culturing has gone wrong, you will know this by the strong unappetizing odor.